-If you’ve recently undergone blepharoplasty or are considering it, understanding what to expect during your recovery will help make the experience easier and less stressful.
+If you’ve recently undergone blepharoplasty in Dallas or are considering it, understanding what to expect during your recovery will help make the experience easier and less stressful.
 And while looking at photos is certainly beneficial, simply knowing what each day will bring can help settle your mind as well.

 Day by Day Lower Eyelid Surgery Recovery Time Photos and Tips